 All construction and demolition waste must be properly disposed of at a permitted transfer station or landfill regardless of whether it was generated from a regulated project or a non-regulated single residential structure.
 Before a regulated renovation or demolition project begins, the business or entity requesting the work should make the waste disposal a part of the contract.
 This will deflect liability if the waste is not properly managed and should be considered by the contractors during the bid process.

 Demolition or renovation operations can create several different kinds of waste including clean fill, recovered materials, regulated wastes, hazardous waste and asbestos containing materials.
-For more information on these wastes and its proper uses or disposal, call the department at 1-800-361-4827 or (573) 751-5401 or visit Construction and Demolition Waste.
+For more information on these wastes and its proper uses or disposal, call the department at 1-800-361-4827 or (573) 751-5401.

 Fall and Halloween bring many opportunities to go green.
-In addition to the video’s tips, additional efforts can be made to help the environment and save a little money in the process.
+By applying the following tips, you can help the environment and save a little money in the process.
 Keep those old clothes and stuff them with outdated newspaper or paper.
 Wondering what to do with children’s school paper?
-Use that as well.
-Instant scarecrow for the porch.
-Keep the old, worn out sheets to create spooky ghosts to hang from trees.
-Stuff their heads with fallen leaves.
-Gourds and pumpkins can accent the fall creations and be used as compost when the season is over.
+Use that as well for an instant scarecrow for the porch.
+Keep old, worn out sheets to create spooky ghosts by stuffing their heads with fallen leaves and hanging them from trees.
+Gourds and pumpkins can accent fall creations and be used as compost when the season is over.
 Don’t know what to do with brown paper grocery bags?
-Painted white, they become ghostly apparitions to hang on windows.
-Twist and shape them into spooky trees.
+Painted white, they become ghostly apparitions to hang on windows, or twist and shape them into spooky trees.
 Always getting runs in panty hose?
 Turn them into spider webs.

 For fall gatherings and Halloween parties, do not waste paper on invitations.
 Use technology instead to send out electronic invites.
 Cut down on trash by labeling guests’ cups with markers or a holiday label.

 Throughout the year keep the clothes you would normally discard.
-Think outside the box and what could be used for a potential costume in the fall.
+Think outside the box about what could be used for a potential Halloween costume.
 Collect old items around the house that can also be used for costumes or decorations.
-When Halloween comes around, it will be like Christmas.
-There will actually be decisions make on who or what to be for Halloween because there are so many treasures to be reused.
+When Halloween comes around, it will be like Christmas, because there are so many treasures to be found and reused.

 Tires were banned from Missouri landfills in 1990, and every year millions of tires find reuse in playground materials (crumb rubber and whole tire scrap) and are burned as tire derived fuel in coal power plants and cement kilns.
 However, there are still thousands of tires that end up in illegal dumps - these dumps provide a breeding ground for mosquitoes and other vermin, and are difficult to extinguish if ignited.
 One creative use for old tires is as planters in your garden.
 After very carefully cutting off one side wall on a large tire, gardeners can place the tire in their garden and fill it with soil, manure or compost.
 The tires retain a bit more heat to aid in growing, and when used as a raised bed they warm faster.
 Raised gardens can increase spring soil temperatures by 8 to 13° F over nearby soil temperatures at ground level.
 The black, heat-absorbing tires compound the warming effect.